 Since when are you working with pallets?

 At first, I just drooled over every reclaimed pallet projects for well over a year.
-Finally the beauty of pallets proved to be irresistible, so I started with these simple crates (featured at recyclart), and now I can’t stop!
+Finally the beauty of pallets proved to be irresistible, so I started with these simple wood crates (featured at recyclart), and now I can’t stop!

 What are your can’t-live-without essentials?